 Preparation: Make a list of topics (facts, idioms, myths, etc) you are interested in from personal sources, classes, the wider world.
 List colors, rhythms, texture they remind you of.
 Use chance methods

-Finding Sounds: Carry the recorder and explore the world around you.
+Finding Sounds (field sounds): Carry the recorder and explore the world around you.
 Use headphones.
 Go to places beyond Kenyon.
 Record at least a minute of each sound you find interesting from several angles and distances.
 You will find that a rushing stream can sound like a roar, whereas a faucet can sound like a running stream.
 A very loud sound can cut out on a digital recorder unless you manually attenuate (lower, hold back) the sound.
 Find ten different sounds (each with some variations (fast water, slow water for instance).
 Try to think of sounds that could relate directly and obliquely to your topic.
 Record at least 15 sec of room tone/ air tone/ambience in each space (what we think of as no sound, yet it holds a resonance and reverberation of that space).

 You may find archival sounds or sounds from daily life, but use them as you use the other sounds, not as options for a commercial, lecture or music video.

 Making Sounds (Foley): Record sounds that you make with elements that you find, gather or create.
 This part is similar to what a Foley artist does in a film, hitting a piece of sheet metal to simulate thunder, etc. What kinds of materials can you come up with?
 What interesting sounds can you make?
 Make at least 5 different sounds with variations in pitch or volume for each one.
 Practice making sounds have a direction and variety rather than random repetition.
 (Shake something as it passes by the mic increasing or decreasing speed for instance, rather than just shaking something up and down).
 Think of sounds that might “amplify” your topic.